happyyangyuan/YPA/README.md

 where
     product.name = :productName
 ```
-###Attention!
+### Attention!
-1. Please pay attention to the "distinct" key word.Without it,we'll get repeated customers in the query result!YPA will add the "distinct" keyword automatically for you.
+1. Please pay attention to the "distinct" key word.
+Without it, we'll get repeated customers in the query result!
+YPA will add the "distinct" keyword automatically for you.
 2. It is different with or without inner join clause in queries in JPA!
 Because of the oop entity in JPA,without join clause we can also query and get the customers and we can get the related order entities by accessing
 its "orders" property.
 It seems to be same with or without join clause.But many of the times they are different!